bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 Modelling pixels is a funny problem.
-On one hand, we can view them as 8-bit discrete random variables (e.g. 256-way softmax), but on the other hand, we can give them as approaching a sort-of continuous distribution (e.g. real-valued output).
+On one hand, we can view them as 8-bit discrete random variables (e.g. 256-way softmax), but on the other hand, we can view them as a sort-of continuous distribution (e.g. real-valued output).
 The former approach is the way that [1] tackles the problem: just stick a 256-softmax output on each sub-pixel.
-There are two issues: (1) it uses up a gigantic amount of resources, and (2) there is no relationship between adjacent pixel values (R=100 is similar enough to R=101).
+There are two issues: (1) it uses up a gigantic amount of resources, and (2) there is no relationship between adjacent pixel values (R=100 should be similar to R=101).
 Mostly due to the first reason, I opted out to not implement it (couldn't fit a full image on my meager GTX 1070).

 The other way to go about it is to imagine the pixel generation process as such described in [2]: